James Webb Space Telescope uncovers young stars in NGC 346’s dusty ribbons

 One of the researchers, Margaret Meixner, said they were excited when found dust around protostars.
 It means that NGC 346 potentially has everything needed to create rocky planetary systems, even though it contains lower concentrations of metals.

 Webb's high-resolution imaging enabled the discovery of more than 33 thousand young stars embedded in the NGC 346 cluster.
 It turned out to be the Small Magellanic Cloud's brightest and largest star formation area.
+NGC 346 was probed by other telescopes in the past, but the cosmic dust was not imaged until Webb turned its near-infrared camera on it.

 A peek at the Cosmic Noon